Table of Contents

 Using High Sodium Broth

 One of the most common mistakes when making chili is using regular broth, which can add hundreds of milligrams of sodium per cup.
-Always opt for low sodium or no-salt-added broth.
+Always opt for low-sodium or no-salt-added broth.
 Alternatively, make your own by simmering vegetables, herbs, and bones at home.

 Over-Relying on Processed Meats